trungnguyen0503/micro_ros_firmware/README.md

    - Connect the STM32F446RET6 board via a debugger (e.g., ST-Link).
    - Flash the compiled firmware (if needed) using STM32CubeIDE or a tool like [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html).

+5. **Connect to the PC or SBC**
+   - Remove the debugger after finishing flashing the code
+   - Using an USB type-C cable to connect the the UART port on the board with the usb port on the machine.
+Make sure to switch OFF if you use the external power source (e.g battery, DC adapter).

 ## Some test commands:
 1) Init micro ros agent, with the deffault 1500000 baud rate in the code
 ```bash